by Emily McMahon

 Irene and her sister Katherine served as bridesmaids for their cousin Marina when she married George, Duke of Kent in 1934.
 As royal weddings tend to encourage gossip about other possible couples, talk of a future husband for Irene began to simmer again.
 She was mentioned as being linked to Nicholas of Romania, a family with whom her own already had two links (her sister Helen and brother George both married into the Romanian royal family).
 In the late 1930s, Irene was named as a possible bride to the widowed Leopold III of Belgium.
 Neither of these prospective marriages progressed beyond talks.

-Irene was also instrumental in encouraging “Green Week” in Athens, a time when a large amount of trees were planted on the streets of the city to encourage natural beauty and shade.
+Irene was also instrumental in encouraging “Green Week” in Athens, a time when many trees were planted on the streets of the city to encourage natural beauty and shade.
 Her brother George II liked the idea and appealed to ambassadors of several different countries for donations of trees.

-Irene again became engaged in May 1939 to Aimone, Duke of Spoleto (later Apulia).
-Aimone was the son of Emanuele Filiberto, Duke of Aosta and Hélène of Orléans, once a bridal candidate for both Albert Victor, Duke of Clarence and Nicholas II of Russia.
+Irene again became engaged in May 1939 to Prince Aimone of Savoy, 4th Duke of Aosta.
+Aimone was the son of Emanuele Filiberto, Duke of Aosta and Hélène of Orléans, once a potential bride for both Albert Victor, Duke of Clarence and Nicholas II of Russia.
 Aimone was descended from Ferdinand VII of Spain, Louis-Philippe of France, and Victor Emmanuel II of Italy, and was at one time thought to marry Infanta Beatriz of Spain.
 The engagement between Irene and Aimone was considered to be “a love match without political significance,” although there was some speculation that the marriage was arranged to ease tension over Italian troops being stationed near the Greek border.
 The two had known one another for some time, as the Greeks in exile in Italy had become close with the Savoy family.

 The couple married in Florence at the Cathedral of Santa Maria del Fiore on July 1, 1939, in the company of numerous other royals.
 The ceremony was said to have been gorgeous, with the streets filled with flowers and scores of spectators.
 Aimone’s and Irene’s wedding was one of the last royal weddings before the outbreak of World War II in Europe.

-Aimone was named King of Croatia in 1941; Croatia had been established as a puppet monarchy in control of Italy and Greece.
+Aimone was named King of Croatia in 1941.
+Croatia had been established as a puppet monarchy in control of Italy and Greece.
 He intended to rule under the name Tomislav II, but Aimone accepted the throne mostly out of duty.
 The region was unstable due to border disputes and the war in Europe; the theoretical monarch of Croatia also held little power as the Ustaše fascist organization controlled the country.
+Aimone abdicated the throne in 1943 on the orders of King Victor Emmanuel III of Italy.

 After the fall of the Italian monarchy in 1946, Irene and Amadeo escaped to Switzerland while Aimone fled to Argentina.
 The couple was effectively separated after this time, having spent little time together during the preceding years.
 Aimone died in Buenos Aires in 1948.

-Following her husband’s death, Irene established herself in Villa Domenico (Fiesole), near her sister Helena, who lived in Villa Sparta.
+Following her husband’s death in 1948, Irene established herself in Villa Domenico (Fiesole) in Italy, near her sister Helena, who lived in Villa Sparta.
 Irene died on April 15, 1974, at her home in Fiesole, Italy.
-She is buried at the Basilica of Superga in Turin.
+She is buried at the Basilica of Superga in Turin, Italy.